learningequality/kolibri/docs/manage/_exams.rst

 Change Exam Visibility
 ----------------------

 Newly created exam will be visible to entire class.
-To change exam visibility, meaning to assign it only to one group of learners instead of the whole class, follow these steps.
+To change exam visibility, that is to assign it only to one group of learners instead of the whole class, follow these steps.

 #.
-Click **Change** button under the **Visible to** column in the list of exams.
+Click **Options** for the desired exam and select the **Change visibility** option.
 #.
 Select the group(s) of learners to whom you wish to assign the exam.
 #.
 Click **Update** to confirm, or **Cancel** to exit the confirmation window.